pantheon-systems/documentation/source/_docs/add-bill-client.md

 ---
-title: How to Add a Client to an Agency
+title: Add a Client to Your Agency
-description: Add a client to your Partner Agency to share special features and pricing.
+description: Learn how to add a client to your Partner Agency to share special features and pricing.
 tags: [manage, billing]
 categories: []
 ---
-[Partner Agencies](https://pantheon.io/plans/partner-program){.external} offer their clients unparalleled levels of support and discounted pricing.
-Here's how to share those benefits by adding a client's site to your Agency.
+[Partner Agencies](https://pantheon.io/plans/partner-program){.external} on Pantheon receive additional levels of support and discounted pricing for themselves and their clients.
+This doc explains how to share those benefits by adding a client's site to your Agency.

 While many of these steps are followed through the normal course of an Agency-Client relationship.
 We've collected them here as a quick reference.

 ## Client Adds Supporting Organization
-The client should follow these steps:

 {% include("content/add-supporting-org.html")%}

-## Transfer Ownership and Billing for the Site
+## Transfer Ownership and Billing for the Site to an Agency
-The client follows these steps as well:

 {% include("content/transfer-ownership-billing-steps.html")%}